 - no knowledge; and/or,

 - no controlled substance.

-PC 4573 says that a person can bring a drug into a jail/prison if he is authorized to do so by the person in charge of the facility.
+The statute says that a person can bring a drug into a jail/prison if he is authorized to do so by the person in charge of the facility.
 Therefore, a defense under this section is for an accused to say that he acted with this authorization.

 2.2.
 No knowledge

 Please recall that a defendant is only guilty under this statute if he knowingly brought a drug into a jail.
 An accused, therefore, cannot be guilty of a crime if he did not know he was bringing a drug into prison.